Cake (2018 film): Filming

 The majority of the filming was done in Karachi, interior Sindh, and London.

 In a first for Pakistani cinema, the climax scene of the film is a continuous 10 minute, one-take shot with no edits, spanning multiple rooms and multiple characters.
 In an interview, actress Aamina Sheikh who played Zareen, shared that experience That one-take scene was not only about the actors moving – it's about the lights, camera crew, location, frames and all the invisible figures.
 One-takes are not used in films often, worldwide, so this was quite an experience for us.

-Release
+Release and reception

 Promotions

 The film is the first ever Pakistani film which had its premiere at Leicester Square, London with national and international media covering the event.
 The cast of the film toured Bradford where they visited Radio Sangam, Odeon Cinema Leeds, Trafford Centre, Star City and various other places for film promotion.

 Home media

-The film was made available as video on demand on Netflix in May 2019.
+The film was released on Netflix on 15 May 2019.